Welcome to the 2nd edition of

 Since our first call for artists, the exploitative realities of reproductive care labour have become popular to talk about.
 The incongruences have also become more popular as the subject of artistic endeavour.
 The notion, however, that we can dismantle the very systems of social reproductive exploitation is still not that popular.

-We invite artists to engage once again in the development of ideas around the valuation and devaluation of reproductive labour.
-We invite you to share how your practice, your artwork attempts to visualize the ways in which capitalism systematically devalues social reproduction and care.
+For the second edition, we invited artists to engage once again in the development of ideas around the valuation and devaluation of reproductive labour.
+We invited artists to share how their practice and artwork attempts to visualize the ways in which capitalism systematically devalues social reproduction and care.
 It’s a common problem within a system of profit.
 Bigger profit means more grandiose (but often invisible) exploitation.
 As those in positions of power continue to hold us captive within systems of economic manipulation and harm, how can we change society to avoid valuation based on gender, race or class?
 Art and artists play a major part in envisioning a different future.

 Through this project, we want to build a network of artists, scholars and activists to explore together and to act together with the aim of changing the system that oppresses us all.